kattaajay/AC209A_SlopeDetection/Report-IntroductionandEDA.md

 ![png](Report-IntroductionandEDA_files/Report-IntroductionandEDA_39_1.png)

-#### Comments:
+** Comments **
-* The thigh extension (roll) angles do seem to vary according to the different slope classes
+1. The thigh extension (roll) angles do seem to vary according to the different slope classes
-* The most noticeable difference seem to be near the peak, around 38% GC
+2. The most noticeable difference seem to be near the peak, around 38% GC